nosajio/writing/ripcast-writeup-2017-08-18.md

 That wasn't the first time YouTube's user experience had annoyed me.
 This is probably because I'm not the average YouTube consumer; my YouTube "Watch later" playlist is filled with content like lectures, talks, interviews, and other radio-type shows that I want to *listen to* and not watch.
 I usually like to listen to this sort of content while doing other things.
 If you've ever tried to use the YouTube app to consume content in this way (especially if you're carrying your device in your pocket), this frustration will be all too familiar.

 ### Less Than Ideal YouTube App Behaviour
-The YouTube app will to things that makes passive use almost impossible:
+The YouTube app will do things that makes passive use almost impossible:

 - App will sense taps while the device is pocketed, causing play / pause to be activated, and sometimes a related video will magically start to play.
 - When the video is pocket-skipped, the YouTube app sometimes forgets playback position after navigating back to original video.